handyc/tbd/README.md

 # To Be Determined
 # (tbd)
-command line task management solution
+command line event scheduling solution

+# asynchronic event scheduling

+# tbd

 (thanks to mattf for this repo name) https://github.com/matheusfillipe